 In 2010, Old Polar entered into a plea agreement with the United States Department of Justice (the "DOJ") relating to the previously disclosed DOJ investigation concerning alleged manipulation by cargo carriers of fuel surcharges and other rate components for air cargo services (the "DOJ Investigation").
-Under the terms of the agreement, Old Polar will pay a fine of \$17.4 million, payable in five annual installments.
+Under the terms of the agreement, approved by the United States District Court for the District of Columbia, Old Polar will pay a fine of \$17.4 million, payable in five annual installments, of which the first two payments have been made.
 The fine relates to an alleged agreement by Old Polar with respect to fuel surcharges on cargo shipped from the United States to Australia during the time period from January 2000 through April 2003.
-During 2010, we recorded a \$17.4 million provision for this matter.
-The United States District Court for the District of Columbia held a hearing on the plea on November 15, 2010.
-The court accepted the plea and judgment was entered the following day, finalizing the plea agreement, in the amount of \$17.4 million as agreed.